ethanrubio/roulette/README.md

 `npm run build`

-Runs a grunt to compile to the dist folder in client.
+Runs Grunt to compile to the dist folder in client.